TheDeathOmen/cyber-gubi/README.md

     }
   },
  ```
-6. Build it and start the daemon:
+6. Set a password, unzip the binary and run the daemon:
 ```
-cd kubo
 export ENC_PASSWORD=your_password_here
-make build
+unzip ipfs.zip
+go run main.go
-./cmd/ipfs/ipfs daemon --enable-pubsub-experiment
+./ipfs daemon --enable-pubsub-experiment
 ```
 7. Navigate to <a href="https://ipfs.io/ipns/k51qzi5uqu5djkqrrcswqzxsdg3r9fxtzatjac00a2txm7woss7s78s0qihxgr">Cyber Gubi</a>
 8. Pin it to your local node so that you become a permanent host of it while you have IPFS daemon running